unrealwork/axibase-collector/installation-on-docker.md

 ## Login

-Open https://hostname:9443 in your browser and create an [administrator account](configure-administrator-account.md).
+Open https://docker_hostname:32769 in your browser and create an [administrator account](configure-administrator-account.md).

+`docker_hostname` is the hostname or IP address of the Docker host and **32769** is the external port number assigned to the Collector container in the previous step.

 ## Setup ATSD Connection